ediaStudio/ultimateIonicTemplate/README.md

 For this tutorial, it's assumed that you already have a developer account on Google Play ($25 lifetime fee).\
 [Create developer account on Android](https://support.google.com/googleplay/android-developer/answer/6112435)

 If you also want to release your app on iOS, you'll need a developer account on the Apple Store ($99 per year) and a Mac with Xcode installed.\
+(you don't need to pay right now, you can still follow this tutorial for iOS without paying, everything gonna work)\
 [Create developer account on iOS](https://developer.apple.com/programs/enroll/)

 ## Package name